Here are some tips for a healthy pregnancy, which support the development of a healthy baby and prepare you for birth.

 To practice Kegels.
 Just tighten up the muscles, hold, then relax.
 Do slow “elevator” kegels, where you count slowly from 1-5, tightening your muscles a little tighter with each count, then count back down from 5-1, gradually relaxing the muscles.
 Do lots every day!
 It’s easy to do a few at a time, off and on all day.
 You can do them while talking on the phone, or watching TV, or driving, or showering, or whenever.
 You can do this anytime, anywhere, and no one knows you’re doing it!

-Transverse abdominal muscles.
+Transverse abdominal contractions.
 These strengthen your stomach muscles, which can help with back pain during pregnancy, and also help with pushing.
-To exercise these: Tighten all your abdominal muscles – I think of using all your core muscles to pull your belly button toward your spine.
+To exercise these: Tighten all your abdominal muscles – think of using all your core muscles to pull your belly button toward your spine like you’re trying to button a really tight pair of jeans.
 Then relax.

 Pelvic tilts.
 These strengthen your stomach muscles, which can help with back pain.
 (During labor, they also help the baby move to an ideal position for birth.)
 How to: Get on your hands and knees.
 Tighten up your abdominal muscles.
 Hold for a few seconds, then relax back to a flat back (don’t let back sag down.).
 Repeat.
 You’ll notice that when you tighten your abdominal muscles, your back will arch up a little bit (like an angry cat), at the same time your pelvis tilts.
 (You’ll “tuck your tail” like a scared dog.)
 Those are signs you’re using your abdominal muscles well.
 Do at least 20 times a day.

 Sit crosslegged.
 Sit on the floor, or elsewhere, crosslegged.
-(What you may have called “Indian style” or “criss-cross applesauce” as a kid).
+(What you may have called – inappropriately – “Indian style” or “criss-cross applesauce” as a kid).
 This helps open up and relax your hip joints which can help during delivery; it also helps baby get in the best position.

 Get general information about exercise during pregnancy here.